trungvu0612/nexthcm-angular-libraries/libs/admin/employees/README.md

-# admin-tenant
+# admin-employees

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test admin-tenant` to execute the unit tests.
+Run `nx test admin-employees` to execute the unit tests.